seqscope/cartloader/docs/vignettes/quickstart/run_locally.md

 # 🔧 Quick Start: Run Locally

-This tutorial walks you through running the `cartloader` workflow on your own machine using a minimal example dataset from the mouse hippocampus.
+This tutorial walks you through running the `cartloader` workflow using a minimal example dataset from the mouse hippocampus.

 !!! info "Use Cases"
     This tutorial is ideal for users who want to:

     - Take full control over the environment
-    - Use their own data
+    - Customize workflow
     - Stay up-to-date with the latest development versions

-!!! warning "Requirement"
+!!! warning "Requirements"
+    Users will need to:

-    Before getting started, please ensure that cartloader and all prerequisites are installed (see [Installation](../../installation.md) guide).
+    * Set up `cartloader` and its dependencies locally (see [Installation](../../installation.md) guide).
+    * Download the example input data (see [Input Data](#input-data))

 ## Input Data